 The Spokane River and Lake Spokane have been placed on the State of Washington's 303(d) list of impaired waters due to elevated concentrations of polychlorinated biphenyls (PCBs) in fish tissue, as specified by Washington's Water Quality Assessment Listing Methodology to Meet Clean Water Act Requirements (Water Quality Program Policy 1-11)2.
 To address these impairments, the Department of Ecology (Ecology) has been pursuing a toxics reduction strategy that included the establishment of a Spokane River Regional Toxics Task Force (Task Force).
 One of the key missions of the Task Force is to identify and remove sources of PCBs to the Spokane River.
 PCB contamination in groundwater is known to exist at the National Priorities List contaminated site known as the General Electric Co.
 Spokane Apparatus Service Shop ("GE Site").
-Cleanup actions at the site were accepted as complete in 1999 when it was not known-suspected that the site groundwater was a pathway for PCBs to reach surface water (EPA, 2022).
+Cleanup actions at the site were accepted as complete in 1999 when it was not suspected that the site groundwater could be a pathway for PCBs to reach surface water.
 However, recent fingerprinting of PCB loading to the Spokane River and PCB concentrations in regional groundwater found "a strong correlation between the homolog patterns at the GE site and the homolog patterns estimated by the mass balance assessment" for the affected reach of the river (LimnoTech, 2018a).
-The Washington State Department of Ecology's 1993 Cleanup Action Plan did not consider the potential for a complete groundwater to surface water pathway and no additional remedial actions have taken place since remedy implementation (WSDOE, 1993) To date, the cleanup levels and remedies for the site have not been changed to reflect the apparent pathway to surface water (EPA, 2020).
+The Washington State Department of Ecology's 1993 Cleanup Action Plan did not consider the potential for a complete groundwater to surface water pathway and no additional remedial actions have taken place since remedy implementation (WSDOE, 1993)

-This study describes the application of polytopic vector analysis (PVA) to support a determination of whether a PCB "signal" from the GE groundwater can be observed in Spokane River water column and biofilm- in the vicinity of the GE Site and the similarity of this signal to patterns observed in GE groundwater.
+This study describes the application of polytopic vector analysis (PVA) to support a determination of whether a PCB "signal" can be observed in Spokane River water column and biofilm in the vicinity of the GE Site and the similarity of this signal to patterns observed in GE groundwater.
 We recognize that sources of PCB contamination other than GE may exist in this area, and that presence of a PCB signal in the river is not definitive evidence that GE is the cause of this signal.